 There are a wide variety of sedan sizes, from economy to full-size.
 Most sedans include four doors and have spacious cargo holds.
 A compact car or smaller sedan is going to average about 5 feet 10 inches wide.

 A mid-size sedan measures about 6 feet wide.
 A full-size or large sedan is going to measure more than 6 feet wide.

 - Chevy Spark: 5.2 ft.

 RELATED: Economy Vs. Compact Car Differences (& Which is better?)

 2. Station Wagons/Hatchbacks

-The large station wagon or hatchback doesn’t grow much in width, at about 6.2 feet.
-It only tends to get longer.
+A large station wagon or hatchback is not significantly wider, at about 6.2 feet.
+These cars only tend to get longer.

 - Volvo V90: 6.3 ft.